vatpac-technology/sops/docs/aerodromes/classc/Cairns.md

 !!! note
     This procedure allows aircraft to track via the Creek Corridor (see YBCS DAP Noise Abatement Procedures) for runway 15, or via a visual right base (commenced from vectors or the KEEWI Victor STAR), when VMC exists below `A030`.

-## Taxiway Restrictions
-Taxiways A2 and A between A2 and A3 are not available to aircraft above 7,000 kilograms.
-Taxiway A4 is not available to aircraft above 90,000 kilograms.
-Taxiway Y is not available to aircraft above 10,000 kilograms.

 ## Coordination
 ### CS TCU